 No more gigantic lettuce leaves flopping off your fork or dangling out of your mouth!

 Once you’ve chopped your greens, use a serving of baked chips or healthy versions of crackers to give your salad some crunch — and make it more fun to eat!

 Dry greens appeal to very few people, so try tossing them with dressing before making the rest of your salad.

 Place a portion of dressing in the bottom of your bowl, add your greens, and use tongs to toss and coat every leaf.
 Then add the rest of your ingredients.

 Start small.
 There’s no rule that says you must fill your entire bowl with greens.

-In Portion Fix, a serving of greens is one green container, so start with that and mix them in.
+In Ultimate Portion Fix, a serving of greens is one Green Container, so start with that and mix them in.

 No one likes soggy, watery greens.
 Be sure to dry them well, using a salad spinner, paper towels, or a (clean!) dish towel to absorb as much moisture as possible.

 You can chop the greens to further hide them, or use any of these other tricks.
 Chances are, once they’re in the bowl, you won’t notice them.

 A salad sans lettuce or any greens can still be a filling, nutrient-dense meal.